 Automation Builder runs as a 32-bit application.
 Automation Manager is the user interface to Automation Service that does all processing in the background.
-The service runs as a 32-bit application on 32-bit Windows systems and runs as a 64-bit application on a 64-bit systems.
+The service runs as a 32-bit application on 32-bit Windows systems and as a 64-bit application on 64-bit systems.

 32-bit and 64-bit applications require appropriate drivers to access database sources.
 If you receive the error message above, your system doesn't have the necessary 64-bit database drivers installed.
 64-bit service cannot open a connection to the database.

 The Microsoft.Jet.OLEDB.4.0 provider is not available as a 64-bit component, it was only developed as a 32-bit component.

 To solve the problem:

 Install 64-bit drivers to access your database.
 Microsoft Access 64-bit drivers are available for download from Microsoft Web site.

 For more information, see NiceLabel Knowledge base article Connectivity to Office documents on 64 bit platforms.

 The package doesn't contain Microsoft.Jet.OLEDB.4.0 provider.
 Instead, it installs the OLE DB provider with the name Microsoft Office 12.0 Access Database Engine OLE DB Provider.
 This provider is available as a 32-bit and as a 64-bit component.
 You can use the same provider in NiceLabel Designer Pro and Automation Builder (both are 32-bit applications), and in Automation Service (64-bit application).